SarahTamayao/BonVoya/README.md

 - User can specify their desired location(s) of travel
 - A dashboard will display desired locations and current weather condition & temperature for each location
 - User will be able to access a general news page that includes news for all of their locations
-- When tapping on a location, user will be able to see a description, popular activities, and news for that location
+- When tapping on a location, user will be able to see a description, popular activities
 - User will be able to create an itinerary
     - User will be able to add attractions and POI (restaurants, theatres, etc.)
     - User will be able to assign dates and times to visit these attractions